-Progress Probation and Dismissal

-P1 Academic Probation - First Time Students placed on Progress Probation for the first time (first semester where the total of W, NP, or I grades is 50% or more of all grades earned) will be notified and provided intervention services.

-P2 Progress Probation - Second Time Students who have two consecutive semesters of progress probation will lose priority registration for the next registration opportunity.
+Prog Progress Probation and Dismissal P1 Academic Probation (First Time) Students placed on Progress Probation for the first time (first semester where the total of W, NP, or I grades is 50% or more of all grades earned) will be notified and provided intervention services.
+P2 Academic Probation (Second Time) Students who have two consecutive semesters of progress probation will lose priority registration for the next registration opportunity.
 Their registration date will be after all new applicants.

-PD Progress Dismissal

-Students who have three consecutive semesters with less than 50% of their coursework earning a grade at the end of the spring semester are dismissed.
+PD Progress Dismissal Students who have three consecutive semesters with less than 50% of their coursework earning a grade at the end of the spring semester are dismissed.
+Students who are dismissed have a hold placed on their records and an e-mail is sent notifying them of their status.
+A student cannot register for classes at SCC or SAC for one full semester.
+When the student returns after "sitting out" one semester, the student will return on progress probation and will continue to lose registration priority.

+Students who have three consecutive semesters with less than 50% of their coursework completed with a grade at the end of the spring semester are dismissed.
 Students who are dismissed have a hold placed on their records and an e-mail is sent notifying them of their status.
 A student cannot register for classes at SCC or SAC for one full semester.
 When the student returns after "sitting out" one semester, the student will return on progress probation and will continue to lose registration priority.